kamerynjw/kamerynjw.github.io/research/talks/2021-apr-hofstra.md

 title: "Incompleteness and the universal algorithm"
 permalink: /research/talks/2021-apr-hofstra/
 image: turing-flowers-[CC-BY-SA-4.0].jpg
-excerpt: "This is a talk in the Hofstra Mathematics seminar on 2021 April 21..."
+excerption: "This is a talk in the Hofstra Mathematics seminar on 2021 April 21..."
 ---

 This is a talk in the [Hofstra Mathematics Seminar](https://www.hofstra.edu/mathematics/seminars.html) on 2021 April 21.